 - Registered network entities

 - Technical endpoints

-- Data definitions (e.g. Standards) such as the extensions and vocabularies used in the Darwin Core Archive format
+- Data definitions (for example, standards) such as the extensions and vocabularies used in the Darwin Core Archive format

-At the heart of the registry is a PostgreSQL database [view schema] accessed exclusively through a web services API.
-To enable faceted search, an embedded Apache SOLR index is maintained and exposed in the API.
-The registry emits messages to a messaging bus (RabbitMQ) to enable components to subscribe to significant events, such as a newly registered dataset to be crawled.
+At the heart of the registry is a PostgreSQL database (view schema) accessed exclusively through a web services API.
+To enable faceted search, an Apache SOLR index is maintained and exposed in the API.
+The registry emits messages to a messaging bus (RabbitMQ) to enable components to subscribe to significant events, such as a newly registered dataset to be ingested.